wduquette/advent/README.md

 ### Expression Syntax

-At present Rules take a closure |&World| -> bool as the predicate.
-If I were reading the game from a scenario file, though, I'd need some kind of expression Syntax, probably translated to a syntax tree represented by enum values.
-It could be useful anyway.
+At present rules take a closure |&WorldQuery| -> bool as the predicate.
+If I were reading the game from a scenario file, though, I'd need some kind of expression syntax, probably translated to a syntax tree represented by enum values.

-There might be some crate that provides this.

 * There doesn't seem to be any good crate providing basic boolean/arithmetic expression parsing and evaluation.